-What is this detoxing, healing, slimming and cancer preventing substance?
+What is this detoxing, healing, slimming and a cancer-preventing substance?

 So why is it important for humans?
-Turns out, chlorophyll blocks carcinogenic effects within the body and protects DNA from damage caused by toxic molds like aflatoxin, and other carcinogenic substances.
+Turns out, chlorophyll blocks carcinogenic effects within the body and protects DNA from damage caused by toxic moulds like aflatoxin, and other carcinogenic substances.

-The primary reason chlorophyll is considered a superfood is because of its strong antioxidant and anticancer effects.
+The primary reason chlorophyll is considered a superfood is because of its strong anti-cancer effects.
 Chlorophyll benefits the immune system because it’s able to form tight molecular bonds with certain chemicals that contribute to oxidative damage and diseases like cancer or liver disease.
 These are called procarcinogen substances, and some of the types that chlorophyll can help block include:

 - polycyclic aromatic hydrocarbons found in tobacco smoke,